-That is just one of several prototype ads by Omnicom Group’s Targetbase, using a new technology called Mobile Internet Advertiser, developed by Ericsson Cellular Network.
+That is just one of several prototype ads developed by Omnicom’s Targetbase in Irving, Texas, using a new technology called Mobile Internet Advertiser (MIA) developed by Ericsson Cellular Network.
 MIA software delivers ads via the Internet.
 Placed on a computer’s hard drive, the spots are presented at set intervals.
-Ads will also play over the next generation of wireless phones that are equipped to receive Internet content.
+Ads will also play over the next generation of Ericsson wireless phones that are equipped to receive Internet content.

-The business model promoted by Ericsson would allow Internet-service providers to cash in on advertising revenue, rather than the sites that currently host banner ads.
-The ISPs could have their customers fill out profiles, for example, in exchange for free Web service punctuated with occasional ads.
+The business model promoted by Ericsson would allow Internet service providers (ISP) to cash in on advertising revenue, rather than the sites that currently host banner ads.
+The ISPs could have their customers fill out a profile, for example, in exchange for free Web service punctuated with occasional ads.

-The customer-profiling aspect appealed to Targetbase, a $41 million direct-response company, which has developed sample ads for new Dallas ISP YPay.
+The customer profiling aspect appealed to Targetbase, a $41 million direct response company, which has developed sample ads for new Dallas Internet service provider YPay.

 The experience has the potential to be much more entertaining and engaging than traditional Web advertising, according to the developer.
-Each MIA ad is designed with a clickable “X,” which enables users to turn off the messages, which appear regardless of whether each user remains connected to the Internet.
+All MIA ads are designed with a clickable “X,” which enables users to turn off the messages, which appear regardless of whether the user remains connected to the Internet.

 Ericsson introduced MIA, developed by its engineers in both Richardson, Texas, and Stockholm, Sweden, at the CTIA Wireless 2000 conference last month in New Orleans.
 K